kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/16-reveal-elements-scroll/02-refactor-scroll.md

 * Now when we scroll down testimonials appears just like feature items
 * We want to be able to alter this part and the offset
+* Classes are great because they are:
+    - reusable
+    - recyclable
-* Classes are great because they are reusable, recyclable blueprints that we can use to create multiple objects
+* blueprints that we can use to create multiple objects

 `App.js`